92green/dataparcels/packages/dataparcels-docs/src/pages/parcel-types.md

 # Parcel Types

-Each parcel has one or more parcel types that are determined by the kind of data it has in its value.
+Each parcel has one or more parcel types that are determined by the kind of data it contains.
+Any parcel can be more than one type at once.

 ### ParentParcel

 A parcel is a parent parcel if its value contains editable child values.
-Child values are considered editable if they are compatible with the unmutable data collection library.
-These value types are currently supported.
+Child values are considered editable if they are compatible with the [unmutable](http://github.com/blueflag/unmutable) data collection library.
+These value types are currently supported:

 - Objects
 - Arrays